-Bear Run Nature Reserve Trail is a 8.8 mile lightly trafficked loop trail located near Mill Run, Pennsylvania that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+Bear Run Park Hiking Trail is a 8.5 mile lightly trafficked loop trail located near Mill Run, Pennsylvania that features a river and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash